kimpro82/MyBizApps/VBA/ListSheetNames/README.md

         ' Clear data in column A
         Columns("A:A").Clear

-        ' Execute the GetAllSheetNames function
+        ' Execute the GetAllSheetNames() procedure
         Call GetAllSheetNames

     End Sub